-As of December 31, 2020, we had 95 full-time employees.
-53 of our employees have M.D. or Ph.D. degrees.
-Within our workforce, 79 employees are engaged in research and development and 16 are engaged in business development, finance, legal, and general management and administration.
+As of December 31, 2022, we had 161 full-time employees.
+We consider our employees to be our greatest asset and have assembled a team with deep scientific, clinical, manufacturing, business, and leadership expertise in biotechnology, platform research, drug discovery, and development.
+68 of our employees have M.D. or Ph.D. degrees.
+Within our workforce, 123 employees are engaged in research and development and 38 are engaged in business development, finance, legal, and general management and administration.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We consider our relationship with our employees to be good.